My family of five was itching to take a major road trip. We had always been intrigued about heading west, specifically from Chicago to Yellowstone.

 There are plenty of lodging options available in Chicago, depending on your budget.
 Stay at the Fairmont Chicago, a short walk from Millenium Park and Maggie Daley Park.

 Road Trip from Chicago to Yellowstone Leg 1: Chicago to Des Moines

 With a threshold of only three hours for our three crazy kids, the World’s Largest Truck Stop provided a much needed stop right off I-80 in Iowa (exit 284).
 The diverse fast food options along with coffee, a truck store, souvenirs, and a free truck museum, were a great diversion for everyone!

 Des Moines, Iowa

 Have more time?
-Interested in more art?
-Catch free art at the Des Moines Art Center.
-Or explore the rest of greater Des Moines’ six hundred mile bike trails.
-Check out all the activities around the Des Moines area.
+Catch free art at the Des Moines Art Center or explore the rest of greater Des Moines’ six hundred miles of bike trails.

 Sioux Falls, South Dakota

 Located near the South Dakota/Iowa border, Sioux Falls offers a lot of fun for families.